| Bush's education "blueprint" bound to be inadequateby Gary M. RatnerThe Standard-Times, New Bedford, MA

 at least at the assessment's "proficiency" level, for

+all regular classes.
 As to existing teachers: Eliminate, except for master teachers,

 those traditional professional development workshops and courses